 In simple terms, omphalitis is a belly button infection.
 Signs and symptoms include poor feeding, fever, redness, warmth, foul-smelling discharge as well as swelling or tenderness of the skin around the cord.
 “Seek urgent medical attention if you notice any of these symptoms as the umbilical stump may be infected and will require treatment with antibiotics,” Tracy says.

 These result from an overgrowth of tissue during the healing process.
 “It appears as a soft pink or red lump and often leaks small amounts of clear or yellow fluid,” Tracy says.
 Unlike with omphalitis, there is seldom fever, redness, warmth, swelling or tenderness associated with umbilical granulomas.
 A doctor may use “silver nitrate to dry up the tissue at the base of the stump, allowing normal skin to grow over,” says Tracy.
-Don’t worry, this treatment won’t hurt Baby!
+Don’t worry, this treatment won’t hurt your babe!

 Originally published in ParentsCanada magazine, October 2014.